 Liberty Oilfield Services (LBRT) Gains As Market Dips: What You Should Know

-Coming into today, shares of the provider of hydraulic fracturing services had gained 1.98% in the past month.
-In that same time, the Oils-Energy sector 0%, while the S&P 500 lost 3.51%.
+Coming into today, shares of the provider of hydraulic fracturing services had gained 3.96% in the past month.
+In that same time, the Oils-Energy sector gained 1.49%, while the S&P 500 lost 4.08%.

 Liberty Oilfield Services will be looking to display strength as it nears its next earnings release, which is expected to be October 19, 2022.
-The company is expected to report EPS of $0.64, up 390.91% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $1.04 billion, up 59.8% from the year-ago period.
+On that day, Liberty Oilfield Services is projected to report earnings of $0.64 per share, which would represent year-over-year growth of 390.91%.
+Meanwhile, our latest consensus estimate is calling for revenue of $1.04 billion, up 59.8% from the prior-year quarter.

 LBRT's full-year Zacks Consensus Estimates are calling for earnings of $1.81 per share and revenue of $3.83 billion.
 These results would represent year-over-year changes of +277.45% and +54.83%, respectively.

-It is also important to note the recent changes to analyst estimates for Liberty Oilfield Services.
-These revisions help to show the ever-changing nature of near-term business trends.
+Any recent changes to analyst estimates for Liberty Oilfield Services should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Liberty Oilfield Services is currently a Zacks Rank #1 (Strong Buy).
+Liberty Oilfield Services is holding a Zacks Rank of #1 (Strong Buy) right now.

-In terms of valuation, Liberty Oilfield Services is currently trading at a Forward P/E ratio of 8.24.
-This represents a discount compared to its industry's average Forward P/E of 20.
+Looking at its valuation, Liberty Oilfield Services is holding a Forward P/E ratio of 8.26.
+This valuation marks a discount compared to its industry's average Forward P/E of 20.28.

 The Oil and Gas - Field Services industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 25, putting it in the top 10% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 25, which puts it in the top 10% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report